lubianat/wikidata_bib/README.md

 - wadd
 - wlog
 - wread
--

 ### Scaffolding files

 - toread.md

 A markdown stack/list of titles of papers.

-The papers can be organized by sections, with section headers corresponding to the names in the config.yaml file.
+The papers can be organized by sections, with section headers corresponding to the names in the `config.yaml` file.
 Articles are stored as Wikidata identifiers, to automatically pull the information when actually reading.

-You can, of course, store just the name of the article or other information and eventually locate and update the file with the Wikidata QID.
+You can, of course, store just the name of the article or other information and later locate and update the file with the Wikidata QID.

+- config.yaml

+A configuration file mapping shortcuts to use in the command line to categories in the `toread.md`.
+These shortcuts are used when invoking the scripts from the command line.

 - read.ttl